Egungun: Festival

 Egungun Festival is a festival that is celebrated amongst the Yoruba people, which is celebrated annually and has been passed successively down to generations.
 "The ensuing festival goes on for several days and strengthens the bonds that unite families and communities with departed ancestors."
 It is believed to help develop trade and commerce and generally bond the people of Yorubaland together regardless of their religious beliefs.
 Members of the society dance to marketplaces, wearing their masks to represent the deceased spirits of their ancestors, the spirit to be worshipped is solely decided by Ifa Oracle.

 Women's role in Egungun

-Egungun masquerades are male-dominated within the performance aspect and only males are allowed to connect with the spirits in Egungun by transforming into the masked figure.
+Egungun masquerades are male-dominated within the performance aspect and only men are allowed to connect with the spirits in Egungun by transforming into the masked figure.
 Women are prevalent in creating the materials, dramatizing the performance, singing, dancing and watching.
-Elders say that separation is necessary because of the dangers of women power.
+Elders say that separation is necessary because of the dangers of women's power.

 According to the Ifa corpus, women were once in control of Egungun.
-The ritual originates from women’s religious experience in Yoruba.
+The ritual originates from women's religious experience in Yoruba.
 It is also argued that women were the sustainers of Egungun and according to the Odu Irantegbe chapter of the Ifa corpus, they were tricked by men and their powers over the Egungun cult were taken away.